hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 * `enabled` - (Required) Should the terminate notification be enabled on this Virtual Machine Scale Set?
 Possible values `true` or `false` Defaults to `false`.

 * `timeout` - (Optional) Length of time (in minutes, between 5 and 15) a notification to be sent to the VM on the instance metadata server till the VM gets deleted.
 The time duration should be specified in `ISO 8601` format.
 Defaults to `PT5M`.

 ---

+A `source_image_reference` block supports the following:

+* `publisher` - (Optional) Specifies the publisher of the image used to create the virtual machines.

+* `offer` - (Optional) Specifies the offer of the image used to create the virtual machines.

+* `sku` - (Optional) Specifies the SKU of the image used to create the virtual machines.

+* `version` - (Optional) Specifies the version of the image used to create the virtual machines.

+---